-It also doesn’t matter if you write a blog post on WordPress, Wix, or any other platform.
+It also doesn’t matter if you write a blog post on WordPress, Wix, or other platforms.

-I even found it helpful to write my first drafts in Grammarly instead of my content management system, which is WordPress, in case you are wondering.
+I even found it helpful to write my first drafts in Grammarly instead of my content management system, WordPress, in case you are wondering.

 Where to write a blog post doesn’t matter, at least not for the raw version.

 Try it.
 It helps to minimize the distraction while writing.

 My process starts with an elementary and raw version of the blog post.
 In this phase, I try not to bother too much about my writing or the paragraphs’ order.

 I need to get everything from my head to ‘paper.’

 I use a blog post template to keep myself on-topic as I tend to stray away from my main topic.

 Things I Pay Attention to in This Phase

 - First, I do some research about keywords and popular questions about the topic I am addressing.